ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     var VirtelRef = "";

 Two examples of the use of the SECURITY-TOKEN tag are supplied in the HTMLBAS directory used by VIRTEL entry point DEMOHTTP.
 The upload.htm page stores and retransmits the user security code in the form of a cookie (VirtelRef=xxxxxxxxxxxxxxxx).
-The upload2.htm page retransmits the user security code using the VirtelCookie=parameter of the URL (see “Transmission of upload cookie by URL”, page 20), but it does not store the code.
+The upload2.htm page retransmits the user security code using the VirtelCookie=parameter of the URL (see “Transmission of upload cookie by URL” <#_V456UG_20), but it does not store the code.

 1.4.22.3.
 IF-SECURITY-TOKEN-IS-READY tag